stephenh/stephenh.github.com/_posts/2009-01-18-javafx-decompiled.markdown

 I'm not sure what to make of this.
 This is where I start doubting JavaFX Script as the next general purpose language.

 This is a bit hypocritical of me--I pine for the "good" magic of extension methods, local variable type inference, and BGGA closures, but I start to cringe and label it "bad" magic when `int` is now an `IntVariable` and my class has a bunch of cruft it in.
 It seems like meta-level semantics that I was not expecting.

+I trust these meta-level semantics are perfect for leveraging JavaFX Script in the JavaFX UI framework, but to me it disqualifies JavaFX as a "Java++" contender.

 It seems like all of the "Java++" contenders (JavaFX, Groovy, and Scala) add their own meta-level semantics on top of Java.
 They need the meta-level to do the dynamic, trait, etc., cool features, but, to me, it just adds complexity and a leaky abstraction that I'd rather not deal with.